-In early 2009, Friendly House was selected to operate a vital program called Project Return that provides after-school programming and a wide range of recreational opportunities and safety net services for Chapman Elementary School students whose families are experiencing homelessness.
+In early 2009, Friendly House was selected to operate a vital program called Project Return that provides after-school programming and a wide range of recreational opportunities and safety net services for Chapman Elementary School students whose families are experiencing homelessness or are at-risk of experiencing homeless.
 The successful program was previously run by PPS, in part through funds raised by the Street of Eames fundraiser created and run by Chapman Elementary volunteers.

 In December 2009, Friendly House was awarded $137,500 for the next 2 ½ years from the Portland Children’s Levy* to help fund Project Return.
-Below is the testimony of Dan Hupala, our wonderful Project Return coordinator.
+Since then, Project Return has been successful each year, largely due to support from foundations and individuals.
+Below is the testimony of Dan Hupala, our wonderful Project Return Coordinator.
 He shared this information with the Portland Children’s Levy council just before they voted to approve the grant.

-One of the biggest benefits of the Friendly House Project Return program is the integration into the Friendly Chaps after-school program.
+One of the biggest benefits of the Friendly House Project Return program is the integration into the Friendly House After School program.
 The previous model of Project Return that was run by Portland Public Schools isolated these students.
-The students stayed in the basement of the school, while the other after-school kids went to Friendly House.
-Our model of Project Return allows students the opportunity to participate in Friendly Chaps including club days, choice Fridays, visits from the librarian and other special activities.
+The students stayed in the basement of the school, while the other after school kids went to Friendly House.
+Our model of Project Return allows students the opportunity to participate in fully in Friendly House After School including Club Days, visits from the librarian, and other enrichment activities.
 The kids also have opportunities for social interactions with a more diverse population of children.
-The best part for the parents is they receive high quality after-school care with extra benefits, all for free which allows extra time for parents to work.
+The best part for the parents is they receive high quality after school care with extra benefits, all for free which allows extra time for parents to work.

 I would like to thank you for your consideration of our program, and thank you for supporting all the great programs this levy has funded over the years.

-*The Portland Children’s Levy was created by city voters in 2002 and renewed in Fall 2008 for an additional five years.
-The Levy annually invests about $12.5 million in programs designed to help children arrive at school ready to learn, provide safe and constructive after-school alternatives for kids, prevent child abuse, neglect and family violence and help foster kids to succeed.
+*The Portland Children’s Levy was created by city voters in 2002.
+It was renewed twice, once in 2008 and again in 2013.
+The Levy annually invests over $11 million in programs designed to help children: arrive at school ready to learn, support student success in and out of school and reduce racial and ethnic disparities in children’s well-being and school success.